By Gaby N.

 Now for the safari!
 I went to Kruger Reserve, which is an animal reserve.
 The reserve allows animals to roam freely without harm from people.
 My favorite part of the safari was seeing the animals.
 When on the safari, we drove around for hours looking for animals.
 Despite the long duration of the trip, it was worth it!
 I enjoyed seeing and observing the animals.
 I saw animals like elephants, lions, leopards, hyenas, rhinos, and more!

 In our resort, we had a chef in our villa because the hotel was so small.
 Therefore, we did not go out to any restaurants.
 Our hotel was lovely.
-We stayed at the Ivory Lodge, which is a part of the Sabi Sands Resorts in the reserve.
-We stayed in the two bedroom villa.
+We stayed at the Ivory Lodge, a part of the Sabi Sands Resorts in the reserve.
+We stayed in the two-bedroom villa.
 This hotel had people who were all beyond nice.
-The food was amazing and the hotel itself was gorgeous.
+The food was amazing, and the hotel itself was gorgeous.
 I give safari a thumbs up!

 Overall, I loved my trip to South Africa, and I would 100% recommend it!